Culture of the People's Republic of China: Consideration and comparison of articles about the deregulation of selling games in China

 Yomiuri picks up on Sony and only estimates that many Chinese people will buy games from Sony.
 However, Asahi, who picks up Sony too, says that it is difficult for Sony to sell their games in China, because there are a lot of games that are copied illegally and it is likely to be censored by the government of China and happen competition between game companies.
 Zaikei Shimbun says about Sony and Microsoft, and says that these two companies will not be able to benefit in China, because of the response of the government and the current situation of China.
 Reuter picks up on Nintendo and says that Nintendo will release a new game for developing countries, including China.
 According to this article, Nintendo will sell its game in a new way that other game companies had not used yet.
 Unlike many other articles, this article implies that Nintendo will be able to benefit in China.
-Yahoo news, like Yomiuri, does not say about many obstacles for game companies.
+Yahoo News, like Yomiuri, does not say about many obstacles for game companies.

 Nikkei’s article was written when selling games was not deregulated, but it was written the reason why the government of China regulated something, why they considered deregulation, and what process they needed to deregulate selling games.
 It was also written that what will happen in the game industry after they deregulate about selling games and will Sony, Microsoft, and Nintendo be able to benefit from selling their games.
 Like this, each media have various opinions.
 So, it is important that we consider many facts and recognize what is a true fact.

 Games in the world and in China

 Sales of major Companies

-On April 16, 2014, Sony Computer Entertainment publicized its sales figures.
+On April 16, 2014, Sony Interactive Entertainment publicized its sales figures.
 According to them, they had sold seven million PlayStation 4 consoles in China, as well as 20 million pieces of game software.
 Microsoft revealed that they had sold three million Xbox One consoles as of 2013.(7) Nintendo revealed that they had sold sixteen million Nintendo 3DS and Wii U consoles.